JudeAlquiza/ContosoRetailApplication/Research/Security/ResearchOnSecurity.md

    }
    ```

-That is **JWT = JWT HEADER + JWT PAYLOAD**, this token is issued by the server upon when a user is successfully authenticated.
-It gets encrypted first in a special way before it gets dropped to the response that is then sent back to the client.
+That is **JWT = JWT HEADER + JWT PAYLOAD**, this token is issued by the server when a user is successfully authenticated.
+It gets encrypted first hashed using the algorithm specified in the JWT header, then it gets dropped to the response that is then sent back to the client.
 The token that is sent back then gets attached to all subsequent request and gets validated by the server.

 First we'll show how JWTs are generated in ASP.NET Core.

+#### 2.3.1 Generating JSON web tokens

 In the <code>AuthController.cs</code>, let's pass in a <code>UserManager</code> and a <code>PasswordHasher</code> to the constructor.